hasherezade/tiny_tracer/README.md

 + API calls
 + transition between sections of the traced module (helpful in finding OEP of the packed module)

-Generates a report in a format:
+Generates a report in a `.tag` format (which can be [loaded into other analysis tools](https://github.com/hasherezade/tiny_tracer/wiki/Using-the-TAGs-with-disassemblers-and-debuggers)):
 ```
 RVA;traced event
 ```